coldest country in the world

 The Coldest Region on Earth

-The amount of solar energy received per area unit depends on the angle.
+The amount of solar energy received per unit area depends on the angle.
 It notably decreases where sunlight exposes the Earth’s atmosphere at a lower angle, such as in polar regions.

 • The average solar energy the upper atmosphere receives globally is estimated to be 340 watts per square meter.